zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

     ---------- | ------- | ------- | ------- | ------- | --------
     2021-09-10 | 6186.30 | 6188.55 | 6130.25 | 6135.85 | 190400

-2. SelectLists is a collection of pre-configured stock lists for making {yyyy-MM-dd}_Select report:
+2. ConfiguredLists is a collection of pre-configured stock lists for making {yyyy-MM-dd}_Select report:

     ```
     [